search

 Google Maps API: How to Get Started

-Google Maps API proposes to its customers three products to improve location-based experiences: Maps, Routes, and Places.
-These solutions provide GMP users with different APIs according to the priority company’s needs.
-Here are some examples of Google Maps APIs tools that enable developers with a possibility to create the newest interactive maps with more relevant data:
+Google Maps API offers three products to improve location-based experiences: Maps, Routes, and Places.
+These solutions provide GMP users with different APIs according to the company’s priorities.
+Here are some examples of how to use Google Maps APIs to enable developers to create the newest interactive maps with more relevant data:

 Maps

 • Dynamic Maps.
-Add interactive maps for mobile and web platforms to your apps, and customize your maps.
+Add and customize interactive maps for mobile and web platforms within your apps.

 • Static maps.
 Add a static map image to your site with minimal code.